In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 As mentioned above, they may get back to you for further information.

-The DPA will investigate the case and will communicate with you any findings that could be shared with you without hindering the investigation.
+The DPA will investigate the case and communicate with you any findings that could be shared without hindering the investigation.
 No one could predict how long it is going to last.
 Every case has its specifics that determine its complexity and, as a result, the length of the investigation.
-So, you need to be patient at this phase.
+So, it would help if you were patient at this phase.

 The outcome of the investigation.
 When the investigation ends, there are multiple possible outcomes:

-In the case of mild violations and if the law allows so, the DPA may issue a warning, a cease and desist, or another measure to remedy the effects of the violation.
+In the case of mild violations, and if the law allows, the DPA may issue a warning, a cease and desist, or another measure to remedy the effects of the breach.
 These measures are rare, though.
 In most cases, violators will be fined.

-First, you need to determine what the violation is, who is the violator, and what laws are applicable in your case.
+First, you need to determine the violation, who the violator is, and what laws are applicable in your case.

-Then you should go to the DPA, submit the complaint, cooperate, and wait for the decision.
+Then it would help if you went to the DPA, submitted the complaint, cooperated, and waited for the decision.
 In the meantime, you can communicate directly to the violator to remedy the violation.
 They may cooperate, after all.

-In the whole process it is very important to remember that it is up to you to take action to protect your data privacy rights.
+In the whole process, it is very important to remember that it is up to you to take action to protect your data privacy rights.
 Do not wait for the authorities to make every business comply with the laws.
-It’s never gonna happen.
+It’s never going to happen.

-Even the most proactive DPAs in the world have so many resources to act against every single non-compliant business.
+Even the most proactive DPAs worldwide have so many resources to act against every non-compliant business.

 But, you are equipped with the opportunities to act.
-And you should act whenever you find your data privacy rights violated.
+And you should work whenever you find your data privacy rights violated.

 How do I file a GDPR complaint?

-First, you need to determine the violation, the offender and the applicable laws.
-Then you need to go to the website of the relevant Data Protection Authority (DPA) and submit a complaint.
-Most commonly there should be an online form to fill out.
-If not, you can call the DPA and they will explain to you step-by-step how to submit a complaint.
+First, you must determine the violation, the offender, and the applicable laws.
+Then you need to go to the relevant Data Protection Authority (DPA) website and submit a complaint.
+Most commonly, there should be an online form to fill out.
+If not, you can call the DPA, who will explain step-by-step how to submit a complaint.

 Where do I report a data privacy violation?

-You can report a data privacy violation to the Data Protection Authority of your country of residence and/or the country where the offending party is located in.
-Most commonly, national Data Protection Authorities provide and online form on their website for submitting complaints.
+You can report a data privacy violation to the Data Protection Authority of your country of residence and/or the country where the offending party is located.
+National Data Protection Authorities commonly provide an online form on their website for submitting complaints.

 Can I sue for a data protection breach?

-In most jurisdictions you have the right to sue and claim compensation from an organization or business if you have suffered damages as a consequence of them violation applicable data protection laws.
+In most jurisdictions, you have the right to sue and claim compensation from an organization or business if you have suffered damages due to their violation of applicable data protection laws.